Research

 Job Search and Contact Networks, April 2002

 Check out also my IZA – Institute of Labor Economics research profile.
-And you could also look at my ORCID, Scholar.Google, CienciaID, ResearcherID, IDEAS.RePEc, etc., all (at least partly) ‘automated’ profiles, though those are less complete/ correct (with some truly egregious in that regard…) than this webpage in organizing/ depicting my research output.
-My ORCID profile links also to other relevant research-related work, otherwise accessible via different pages of this website (e.g., recorded public lectures/ talks, various science popularization essays, policy analyses; etc.); as for automatic citation retrieval, Scholar.Google outperforms the alternatives while still underestimating my true citation counts* (* do note that relying onlyor mostlyon raw citations, for whatever purpose, is naive… at best).
+And you could also look at my ORCID, Scholar.Google, CienciaID, ResearcherID, IDEAS.RePEc, etc., all (at least partly) ‘automated’ profiles, even though all those are less complete/ correct (with some being truly egregious in that regard) than this webpage w.r.t. organizing/ depicting my research output.
+My ORCID profile links also to other relevant research-related work, otherwise accessible via different pages of this website (e.g., recorded public lectures/ talks, various science popularization essays, policy analyses; etc.); as for automatic citations retrieval, Scholar.Google outperforms the others while still underestimating my true citation counts* (* do note that relying only—or mostly—on raw citations, for whatever purpose, is naive at best).

 For more details/ further information about my past or ongoing research, including placement in my wider research context/ projects/ plans, links to presentation slides etc., please see my Detailed Research Statement.
 For publications/ dissertations in other scientific fields/ disciplines than Economics, please see the corresponding section of my Curriculum Vitae page; for works targeting a wider (both academic and sometimes non-academic) audience, please see my Essays page and/or my Media-Coverage page; you can also consult the list of courses followed during my graduate programs at the Tinbergen Institute, inter alia with (no longer updated) links to their instructors’ webpages (for external, specialized summer schools/ workshops, see the corresponding section in my extended CV).
 Last but not least, you should also read about my (mostly research-based) teaching activities.

 NB.
-Annoying to occasionally find new studies—including newly published articles—citing old/ outdated drafts of my research papers, even in the cases where there are published versions by now.
-I do see it a professional obligation to have searched for a particular work’s latest version when citing it (or, alternatively, to have valid reasons for referring to older versions).
+Annoying to occasionally find new studies—including newly published articles—citing very old/ outdated drafts of my research papers, even in the cases where there are newer/ *published* versions by now.
+I do see it a professional obligation to search for a particular work’s latest version before citing it (or, alternatively, to have valid, well argued, reasons to refer to older drafts).
 Feel free to contact me if in doubt.